-ebRIM: OASIS/ebXML Registry Information Model v3.0 - OASIS ebRIM 3.0

-ebRS: OASIS/ebXML Registry Services Specifications v3.0 - OASIS ebRS 3.0

-MTOM: SOAP Message Transmission Optimization Mechanism - W3C MTOM

-XOP: XML-binary Optimized Packaging - W3C XOP

-ITI TF-2x: Appendix V: Web Services for IHE Transactions

-ITI TF-3:4 Metadata used in Document Sharing Profiles

-WSSE1.1: OASIS Web Service Security v1.1

 3.63.4 Interaction Diagram

 3.63.4.1 Cross Gateway Fetch Request

 The Cross Gateway Fetch request message is implemented as an ebRS Registry Stored Query with requesting the registry items and their linked repository items as a response.
 The Cross Gateway Fetch request message is fully compliant with the ebRS 3.0 standard.
 The request message shall use SOAP 1.2 MTOM with XOP encoded attachments.